xingejun/xingerjun/README.md

 # xingerjun
 My personal repository

-🌏 Hi there!
-I'm Xinxin Guo, from China.
+Hi there! 👋 I'm Xinxin Guo, from China 🌏 .

-* test1
+* 🔍 I am currently a beginner bioinformatics engineering;
-* test2
+* 🌀 I am also a runoob genomics scentific researcher and research assistant;
-* test3
+* 🐶 A lazy lady with the biggest hobby of daydreaming.